fury-gl/fury/docs/source/posts/2024/2024-08-21-final-report-robin.rst

         The repository for the Discord bot.
 It was required to use threading here which is a quirk of HuggingFace.
 HuggingFace server only activates once there is an active live endpoint.
 Discord did not need an endpoint, but we had to make one to get the server activated.
 The Discord bot ran on a separate thread while a server ran on the main thread.

     * `FURY external cloud endpoints <https://huggingface.co/spaces/robinroy03/fury-bot/tree/main>`_
         This repository orchestrated external APIs from 3rd party providers like Groq and Gemini.
-We made it a seperate repo to abstract the logic and simplify calling different endpoints as required.
+We made it a separate repo to abstract the logic and simplify calling different endpoints as required.
 You can hot-swap multiple LLM models by changing the REST API parameters.

     * `GitHub App <https://huggingface.co/spaces/robinroy03/github-bot/tree/main>`_
         Repository for the GitHub application.
 Receives webhooks from GitHub and acts upon them using GraphQL queries.